Battle of Remagen: American capture of the bridge

 The U.S. troops dodged German machine gun and small arms fire on top of and under the bridge, moving from bridge girder to girder, cutting demolition wires and tossing explosive charges into the river, not knowing if the Germans would detonate the rest of them at any second.

-Lt.
 Timmermann was among those removing the charges.
 CBS Radio war correspondent Everett Holles wrote about Timmermann removing the charges in his book, Unconditional Surrender.

 As they crossed the bridge, they found that the catwalk near the eastern pier on the upstream side of the bridge was gone.

 Drabik ran the entire 117 m bridge with only one pause as the Germans tried to blow up the bridge.
 His squad, with other soldiers, secured the eastern side of the bridge by running through the settling dust and smoke from the explosion.
 The American troops got across the bridge to the east bank in less than fifteen minutes.
 Drabik was the first American soldier to cross this bridge, and the first enemy since the Napoleonic Wars to cross the Rhine and capture German territory.
 Drabik and his entire squad made it across the bridge without injury.
 Drabik later said:

-Sergeant Joe DeLisio ran through the intense German gunfire and Lt.
-Karl H. Timmermann and the others followed him.
+Sergeant Joe DeLisio ran through the intense German gunfire and Timmermann and the others followed him.
 Bratge tried to organize a counterattack to throw the Americans back across the bridge, but the American tanks' shell fire stopped him.
 He looked for Scheller and found he had already escaped out the far end of the tunnel.